Ngunnawal

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Ngunnawal has 65 active public transport stops, all of which are bus stops.
-These stops are served by 141 different routes, offering a total of 6,575 weekly passenger trips.
+These stops are served by 141 different routes that together facilitate 6,575 weekly passenger trips.
 The area's transport accessibility is rated as excellent, with residents typically living just 171 meters from the nearest stop.
-Most residents commute outwards due to its residential nature.
-Cars remain the dominant mode of transport at 89%, while buses account for 5%.
-On average, there are 1.4 vehicles per dwelling.
+Most Ngunnawal residents commute outwards daily.
+Cars remain the primary mode of transportation for 89% of these outward-bound journeys, while buses are used by 5%.
+On average, there are 1.4 vehicles per dwelling in the area.

-According to the 2021 Census, only 11.1% of residents work from home, a figure that may reflect COVID-19 conditions.
-The service frequency averages 939 trips per day across all routes, equating to about 101 weekly trips per individual stop.
+According to the 2021 Census, only 11.1% of residents work from home, a figure that may have been influenced by COVID-19 conditions.
+Across all routes, service frequency averages at 939 trips per day, translating to approximately 101 weekly trips per individual stop.

 Frequently Asked Questions - Transport